rtb7syl/Attack-Graph-Generation-and-Analysis/README.md

-Attack Graph Generation and Analysis.
+# Attack Graph Generation and Analysis.

-A first run the mongo daemon in the background. with command $mongod

-Then cd into gojs_project.
-With mongodaemon running in the background, start the server with $nodemon app.js.
+## A web based interface for creating network diagrams and visualizing Attack-Graphs

+> Tools,and libraries used for this project :

+  goJS javascript client side library for creating diagrams

+  NodeJS,Express ,for creating the server-side of this application

+  MongoDB as Database and MongooseJS ORM for interacting with Node, to make the data persistent,and saving different Network Models built